 Do – Take Advantage of Analytics

 The best way to create a successful Pay Per Call campaign is to learn from mistakes.
 Using analytic software to track each incoming phone call to figure out which ones are performing the best.
 Where are the calls initiating from?
 What content did they interact with online?
-When you analyze incoming calls, you can find nuggets of information that are valuable in modifying your Pay Per Call content to ensure it continues to drive calls to the business.
+When you analyze incoming calls, you can find nuggets of information that are valuable in modifying your Pay Per Call content to ensure it continues to drive calls.

 Don’t – Ignore Landing Pages